open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 How to propagate context between tries?
 Should it be cleaned up before making a call in case of reusing instances of client HTTP requests?

-### Security concerns

-Some attributes can contain potentially sensitive information.
-Most likely, by default web frameworks/http clients should not expose that.
-For v1.0 these attributes can be explicitly called out.

-For example, `http.target` has a query string that may contain credentials.

 ## Scope for vNext: scenarios and open questions

 ### Error status configuration